Killings surge in Syria camp housing Islamic State families | Law-Order

 In another case, an Iraqi camp resident was decapitated, his head found some distance from his body, RIC reported.
 It is believed he was killed on suspicion he was cooperating with authorities.

-Kurdish security officials did not respond to questions from The Associated Press about the situation.
+Kurdish security officials did not respond for questions from The Associated Press about the situation.

+The immediate cause for the jump in killings was not known.
+In November, Kurdish authorities began an amnesty program for the 25,000 Syrian citizens in the camp, allowing them to leave.
+Some speculate that, since those taking amnesty must register and work with authorities, the program may have prompted slayings to keep residents in line.
+Many Syrians fear leaving the camp because they may face revenge attacks in their hometowns from those who suffered under IS rule.

+Whatever the cause, the bloodshed points to the IS strength within the camp.
+The local civilian Kurdish authority known as the Autonomous Administration of North and East Syria warned in late January that some sides are trying to revive IS and the authority cannot face this crisis on its own.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)